-- Perform triennial reviews for relevancy and compliance with current state and federal laws, or more frequently as new rules or laws become known.
+- Perform reviews every three years for relevancy and compliance with current state and federal laws, or more frequently as new rules or laws become known or changed.
 If revisions are necessary, place revision dates on the new policy.

 - Retain a copy of each revised policy for the period of time commensurate with your state's statute of limitations for filing a medical malpractice claim.
 See our practice tip The Life of a Malpractice Claim.

 - Obtain signatures for policy approval from responsible parties.

 - Provide training to explain pertinent policies.
 Utilize policies and procedures as part of competency for staff as applicable.
 Consider ongoing review of practice policies at staff meetings.

 - Obtain employees' signatures on a form indicating their review of the manual.

 - Enforce established policies.
 Monitor compliance with policies as part of quality improvement efforts.